gcarlino/dotfiles/readme.md

-# Managing dotfile with GNU stow
+# Managing dotfiles with GNU stow

 1. Install `GNU stow` for linux